Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Harry spent the whole day with Hermione, kissing and talking, until she left to get ready for the dance far earlier than he thought she'd have to.
 However, he was definitely not disappointed with how she looked when she came down the stairs.
 She was wearing a periwinkle blue dress with her hair in a French braid.
 "Y-you look beautiful," he managed to say after staring at her for about ten seconds.

-"Thank you," she said with a grin.
-"You look quite handsome, and you smell very good with that cologne.
+"Thank you," she replied with a grin.
+"You look quite handsome, and you smell very nice with that cologne.
 Shall we go?"

 Harry was amazed at how different the Great Hall looked as they entered for the Yule Ball.
 It was hardly recognizable.
 As he and Hermione made their way up to the Champion's table, he commented, "I'm glad they didn't make me take two dates here," earning a small slap on the arm.